Telus, how may I (not) help you?

 It all started when we wanted a way to heat up our rented basement suite before we got home after work, because our landlords never believed in setting the thermostat above 16 degrees celsius.
 Our only option was a free-standing oil-filled radiator/heater that had to be switched on manually.

-So I started searching the internet for home automation, and quickly stumbled upon a super-cool technology called Insteon.
+So I started searching the internet for home automation, and quickly stumbled upon www.showerheadly.com and i have found a super-cool technology called {en:Insteon}.
 Insteon is a powerline communication protocol that allows light switches, receptacles, thermostats, door sensors, motion sensors and more to talk to each other over the electrical wiring in your home.
 Very quickly you can build pre-programmed setups that dim the lights and turn on the TV and blu-ray player, or to automatically turn the lights on before you get home, and more.
 With a huge collection of different modules you can buy and install, the possibilities are limited only by your imagination.

-Each module costs between $40 and $80 Canadian, and after much scouring and searching, the best (and only) company selling these in Canada is a company called AARTech.
-Alternatively you can buy from the original manufacturer in the USA called SmartHome, however you could be paying hefty brokerage fees when your goods cross the border.
+Each module costs between $40 and $80 Canadian, and after much scouring and searching, the best (and only) company selling these in Canada is a company called best victorinox swiss army knife, however you could be paying hefty brokerage fees when your goods cross the border.

 I started off with a “Starter Kit,” allowing me to control three light switches and a plug from a web browser (which also works great on an iPhone by the way).
 I then bought another two switches which were of a special “dual-band” variety so that I could get better coverage throughout our condo.
 And now I have 8 new devices (light switches and keypads) waiting for me at home for me to install, which should just about make every single light in our home controllable by iPhone, from anywhere in the world.
 Mwhaha.